Hieronymous Theodor Richter

 Hieronymus Theodor Richter (21 November 1824 – 25 September 1898) was a German chemist.

-He was born in Dresden.
 In 1863, while working at the Freiberg University of Mining and Technology, he co-discovered indium with Ferdinand Reich.

-He was also a member of the student fraternity "Corps Saxo-Borussia Freiberg".
-In 1875, he became the director of the Mining Academy in Freiberg.
+Life

+From 1843 to 1847, he studied at the Bergakademie Freiberg (with Carl Friedrich Plattner, among others) and became a member of the Corps Saxo-Borussia Freiberg.
+He then worked for the Freiberg Hüttenwerken, since 1853 as a metallurgist chemist.

+From 1875 to 1896, Theodor Richter worked as director of the Mining Academy and was the last of the Freiberg directors elected for lifetime.
+In 1890 he was elected a member of the Leopoldina.

 He died September 25, 1898, in Freiberg, Saxony, at the age of 73.

+Honours

+In 1865, the mineral Richterite was named in honour of Hieronymous Theodor Richter.